 Martha Ringe was widowed with small children after Daniel Ringe her husband disappeared in 1727 while on a fishing expedition to Penobscot Bay that was attacked by Indians.
 Puritan law required women to wait three years until remarrying.
 After considering her petition, the court allowed Martha to marry John Wood before the three years had passed “in order to advance her circumstances”.

-Salem Quarterly Court: Writ: Dorithy Graves, relict of Richard Graves v .
-John Neale , executor of the will of Francis Lawes; for refusing to , not deliveri g or laying out of her thirds or right of dower in a house and a parcel of land now occupied by said Neale, which was the land formerly of her said husband; dated 15, 4, 1669.
+Salem Quarterly Court: Writ: Dorothy Graves, relict of Richard Graves v .
+John Neale , executor of the will of Francis Lawes; for not delivering or laying out of her thirds or right of dower in a house and a parcel of land now occupied by said Neale, which was the land formerly of her said husband; dated 15, 4, 1669.